 Example: Are you leaving $80,000 on the table?

-Once you’ve got your reader hooked and interested in what you have to say, it’s time to make a meaningful connection.
-The way you do that is by pointing out a challenge your reader is most likely facing and empathize with the situation they’re in.
+Once your reader is hooked and interested in what you have to say, it’s time to make a meaningful connection.
+You do that by pointing out a challenge your reader is most likely facing and empathizing with their situation.
 Let them know you understand where they are and how they feel.

 Example: I understand how challenging the current market is and how it must be weighing on your decision.